cran-task-views/Epidemiology/Epidemiology.md

 built environments, and others.

-R packages dedicated to environmental epidemiology include tools dealing with limits of detection of pollutants (left-censoring issues), and various modelling approaches to account for multiple correlations between exposures and infer causality.
+R packages dedicated to environmental epidemiology include tools dealing with limits of detection of pollutants (left-censoring issues), and various modeling approaches to account for multiple correlations between exposures and infer causality.